-This site is considered suitable for the development of up to 2 dwellings, provided that:
+This site is considered suitable for the development of 2 dwellings, provided that:

 - 1. Suitable and safe access is provided from Church Road. - 2.
-Development proposals provide effective surface water drainage measures to protect existing and future residential areas in the Church Road area from flooding.
-New development should be designed to maximise the retention of surface water on the development site and to minimise runoff.
+Development proposals provide effective surface water drainage measures that ensure that the surface water drainage onsite is satisfactorily dealt with and that the development does not result in increasing the risk of flooding onsite or elsewhere.
 Sustainable drainage systems (SuDS) should be implemented in accordance with the SuDS hierarchy unless deemed inappropriate.